alexbruens/a/content/post/2023-09-05-how-to-read-regression-tables/index.markdown

 -   Is there substantial variation in the dependent and independent variables?
 How about the control variables?
 If not, how might this bias our interpretation?
     -   Related, are any variables transformed?
 Either logarithmic or squaring or cubing -- how does this impact our interpretation of the coefficients and broader findings?

 Descriptive statistics are useful to get your bearings on the data underpinning an article. **Importantly**: these tables can look very different from article to article, and sometimes convey very different information.
-This is important to keep in mind becasue you, as a reader/consumer, need to know what you're looking for and how it impacts your interpretation of the analyses.
+This is important to keep in mind becasue you, as a reader and data consumer, need to know what you're looking for and how it impacts your interpretation of the analyses.

 ### Example Table 1: Collier and Hoeffler (2004)

 The first table we will look at is from Paul Collier and Anke Hoeffler's (C&H) 2004 piece in *Oxford Economic Papers* titled "Greed and grievance in civil war".
-This article tests the significance of competing theories of *greed* and *grievance* on civil war onset.
+This article tests the significance of competing theories of greed and grievance on civil war onset.
+[Link to article on JSTOR (restricted access)](https://www.jstor.org/stable/3488799), or a [PDF copy hosted at NYU (free access)](https://pages.nyu.edu/debraj/Courses/Readings/CollierHoeffler.pdf).

 ![Table 2 in Collier and Hoeffler 2004](images/CollierHoeffler2004_Table2.png "Collier and Hoeffler 2004: Table 2")